-CAPITAL RESOURCES, CAPITAL EXPENDITURES AND LIQUIDITY
+15. CAPITAL RESOURCES, CAPITAL EXPENDITURES AND LIQUIDITY

-As at December 31, 2020, the Company's working capital deficiency decreased to \$2,388,378 compared to \$5,824,100 as at December 31, 2019.
+As of December 31, 2021, the Company's working capital deficiency increased to \$31,146,332 compared to \$2,388,378 as at December 31, 2020.
 In order to meet its short-term and longer-term working capital and property exploration expenditures, the Company must secure further financing through a joint venture, property sale or issuance of equity to ensure that its obligations are properly discharged.
 There can be no assurance that the Company will be successful in its efforts to arrange additional financing on terms satisfactory to the Company.
 Please refer to "Going Concern Uncertainty and Management's Plans" for further details.